-We believe that our clinical expertise and execution capabilities position us well to advance our product pipe-line and enter into collaborations designed to maximize the value of our portfolio.
-We have assembled a team of over 130 employees and consultants with experience across the spectrum of antibody drug discovery and development and business development.
-Members of our board of directors, management team and key personnel have extensive experience in the life sciences industry and have previously served at companies including Alexion Pharmaceutical, Inc.; Cambridge Antibody Technology Group Plc; Celgene Corporation; Galapagos NV; GlaxoSmithKline plc; Janssen; Micromet, Inc.; Nicox S.A.; The Procter & Gamble Company; Quintiles IMS Holdings, Inc; Shire Plc (now part of Takeda Pharmaceutical Company Limited) and Unilever N.V.
+Our pipeline of product candidates includes both wholly owned and partnered programs.
+We refer to programs for which we retain the exclusive right to develop and commercialize the product candidate on a worldwide basis as our wholly owned programs.
+We refer to programs for which we have entered into collaboration agreements with third parties for the development and commercialization of the product candidate as our partnered programs.
+We believe that our clinical expertise and execution capabilities position us well to advance our product pipeline.
+We expect to commercialize certain products ourselves and expect, in certain other indications, to enter into collaborations designed to maximize the value of our portfolio.
+We have assembled a team of over 230 employees and consultants with experience across the spectrum of antibody drug discovery, clinical development, business development, market access, and sales and marketing.
+Members of our board of directors, management team and key personnel have extensive experience in the life sciences industry and have previously served at companies including Alexion Pharmaceutical, Inc.; Cambridge Antibody Technology Group Plc; Celgene Corporation; Galapagos NV; Ablynx NV, GlaxoSmithKline plc; Janssen; Micromet, Inc.; Nicox S.A.; The Procter & Gamble Company; Quintiles IMS Holdings, Inc; Shire Plc (now part of Takeda Pharmaceutical Company Limited) and Unilever N.V.